In 2014 the prize pool had a total value of EUR 300,000 including e.g. cash prizes, technical support, data packages, and business incubation.

 European Space Imaging & Skybox Imaging High-Res Challenge

-The winner will be awarded a European Space Imaging data package of Skybox Imaging satellite imagery worth up to EUR 20,000 for use in further developing the winning application.
+The winner has been awarded a European Space Imaging data package of Skybox Imaging satellite imagery worth up to EUR 20,000 for use in further developing the winning application.

 Radar Constellation Challenge by Airbus Defence and Space and Hisdesat

-The winner will receive a radar satellite data package worth EUR 25,000 and operational support to help advance their idea.
+The winner was awarded a radar satellite data package worth EUR 25,000 and operational support to help advance their idea.

 CloudEO Farming Challenge

-The winner will be rewarded with a EUR 3,000 cash prize, six months of access to a free standard workbench for development and production on CloudEO, marketing support through the CloudEO web store, and active business support from CloudEO.
+The winner has been rewarded with a EUR 3,000 cash prize, six months of access to a free standard workbench for development and production on CloudEO, marketing support through the CloudEO web store, and active business support from CloudEO.

 Transport and Logistics Challenge by Satellite Applications Catapult

-The winning proposal will be awarded a Catapult support package, worth £10,000.
+The winning proposal was awarded a Catapult support package, worth £10,000.
 This will be a tailor-made package to support the requirement of the proposal.
 This includes one or more of the following benefits:

 - Direct access to the Catapult's in house expertise (technical and business)